tamziy/CS_351_group_13/README.md

 *In the computer science field, one of the main things when getting a job is the technical interviews, therefore, it's important to practice the process of a technical interview.
 At UIC, there isn't a way for UIC CS students to practice technical interviews with each other.
 While there are external websites and applications such as Pramper for CS students to practice technical interviews with students from other colleges and professionals in the computer science field, there isn't a specific application for UIC CS students.
 It would be better if UIC CS students practice technical interviews with each other because UIC CS students have an idea of what they learned from taking the same classes, so each student would have an idea of what that student knows about the question.
 Not having this type of application results in not having enough resources for UIC CS students to prepare for technical interviews.

 **Solution 3:**
 *Our solution is a UIC CS Technical Interview Prep application for UIC CS students where they can practice technical interviews with each other.
 UIC CS students will be able to join an online session, via Zoom, to interview each other one-on-one.
 There will also be a rubric that the student who is interviewing the other student will fill out during the interview.
-The rubric will consist of categories that are scored in a technical interview, in which the person being interviewed will recieve the rubric after the interview.
+The rubric will consist of categories that are scored in a technical interview, in which the person being interviewed will receive the rubric after the interview.
 There will be certain technical questions that are seperated by questions that might be asked by certain companies.
 There will be other features within the application that will help with UIC CS students in finding a job/internship, such as a job board and an announcements page.

 # Track 3: Creative Coding and Cultural Expression

 **Idea - Story - Inspiration 4:**
+*Chicago has a very long, deep and meaningful history of music, art and food, but the majority of Chicago residents haven't explored much of this beyond a few major landmarks.
+This art has a deep reflection of the city's history as a whole and needs to be kept alive, especially since we are living in it.

 **Implementation 4:**
+*Our solution is an interactive application that uses a map of Chicago to display local pieces of art, locally owned food spots, and smaller music venues.
+When users click on a specific location, they will be given a general overview of whatever they clicked on as well as photos and a brief history of it.
+Users would also be able to add their own pictures and descriptions, showcasing their own photos and art, adding to the history and culture of Chicago.

 **Idea - Story - Inspiration 5:**
+*My parents were born in India, and while I was born in America, they shared many very important holidays and traditions.
+I grew up celebrating colorful, culturally rich holidays such as Holi, Diwali and Raksha Bandhan.
+However, coming to Chicago and being away from my family resulted in a slight distance from this culture.
+I often miss holidays and don't know when they happen.
+Even when I do, I have no way to celebrate unless I visit home, which I don't always have time for.

 **Implementation 5:**
+*Our solution would be to build a digital calendar app focused on Indian holidays to help students, or just any residents stay connected to their cultural traditions and holidays.
+The app would feature major holidays such as Holi, Diwali, and Raksha Bandhan, showing their dates each year.
+The app could also send reminders before each holiday, or suggest ways to celebrate while away from home.
+A feature could be to allow users to share their own stories or photos, as well as local celebrations for people to join in and celebrate together.*

 # Idea Finalization